vicr123/vicr123.github.io-old/theshell/help/statuscenter.md

 ## KDE Connect

 This pane allows you to control KDE Connect devices.
 For more information about KDE Connect, visit the [KDE Connect website].

-## Printers

-This pane allows you to view the status of printers connected to this PC.

 ## System Settings
 For information about this pane, visit [Settings]